mahiletandualem12-rgb/Movie-Ticket-Booking-System/README.md

 -Our project is divided into five modules.
 -Each team member is responsible for one module.
+-The main branch contains the all merged modules.
 -GitHub branches are used for individual work.
 -Pull requests are reviewed and merged bt the team leader.
 -The program uses loops,arrays,if-else,and switch statements.